React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 • Reflection.

 What apps are made with React?
-Accordingly, here are some of the apps you know that are made with React.
+Accordingly, here are some apps you know that are made with React.

 • Instagram.